+WV Code §5A-12-3.
+(6) requires the Fleet Management Division to develop safe operation and the policies governing state vehicles.
 The purpose of this policy is to establish a statewide, uniform policy on the use, assignment, operation and reporting of state owned, leased, or rented motor vehicles.
-The West Virginia Fleet Management Division ("FMD") administers this policy in conjunction with the Governor's Office.